happygoals/haemin-ryu-devlog/_posts/2019-12-02-fun-assessment-by gaming:pymetrics.md

 Here is the report from Pymetrics: <a href="../assets/post/files/factor-trait-report_ryu-haemin.pdf" target="_blank">PDF.</a>

-It is always fun to learn about myself!
+It is always fun to learn more about myself!

 Here are some result images that I captured while playing the Pymetrics game: